Beloved Restaurant Dishes You Can't Order Ever Again

-Although salads aren't the first thing we think of when we think of McD's, it was certainly nice to have the option to order them at the Golden Arches.
-But that option is now gone as the chain recently announced they're discontinuing the sale of salads indefinitely.
+Although salads aren't the first thing we think of when we think of McD's, it was nice to have the option to order them at the Golden Arches.
+But that option is now gone as the chain recently announced that it's discontinuing the sale of salads indefinitely.

 IHOP's Banana Nutella Crepes

-Another chain that implemented huge changes to their menu this year is IHOP.
-After they shrunk their menu down, both literally and figuratively, several fan favorites were left behind.
-Gone forever are their Pancake Sliders, Simple and Fit Omelets, Chicken Florentine Crepes, and worst of all, Banana Nutella Crepes.
+Another chain that implemented huge changes to the menu this year is IHOP.
+After the chain shrunk the menu, both literally and figuratively, several fan favorites were left behind.
+Gone forever are the Pancake Sliders, Simple and Fit Omelets, Chicken Florentine Crepes, and worst of all, Banana Nutella Crepes.

 How can you lose something you never had?
-If McDonald's cuts a new burger from their menu before they even fully roll it out, that's how.
+If McDonald's cuts a new burger from the menu before the chain even rolls it out fully, that's how.
 The burger giant ventured into the plant-based meat space with a burger featuring a Beyond Meat patty that was available as part of a trial run in Canada.
-The company was planning to roll out the new burger in the U.S. this year, but they pulled the plug on those plans last month.
+The company was planning to roll out the new burger in the U.S. this year, but the chain pulled the plug on those plans last month.

 Torchy's Republican and Independent Tacos

-Even president Obama tried the famous bi-partisan tacos at Torchy's back in 2016.
+Even former President Obama tried the famous bipartisan tacos at Torchy's back in 2016.
 But in 2020, the chain quietly got rid of the Republican and Independent tacos for good.
-The Democratic taco is still on the menu, but Torchy's said the decision had nothing to do with politics—the two nixed tacos were simply their lowest selling items.
+The Democratic taco is still on the menu, but Torchy's said the decision had nothing to do with politics—the two nixed tacos were simply the lowest-selling items.

 All-You-Care-to-Enjoy Milkshakes from Disney World Resort